Marie Eleonore of Cleves

 Duchess Marie Eleonore of Cleves (16 June 1550 – 1 June 1608) was the Duchess of Prussia by marriage to Albert Frederick, Duke of Prussia.
 She was the eldest child of William, Duke of Jülich-Cleves-Berg and Maria of Austria.

 Life

 She was the maternal granddaughter of Ferdinand I, Holy Roman Emperor and Anna of Bohemia and Hungary, and sister of John William, Duke of Jülich-Cleves-Berg.
+Her maternal aunt Anne of Cleves was, for six months, the fourth wife of King Henry VIII of England.

+Marie Eleonore was educated in the languages French and Latin.

-While her father was a Roman Catholic, Marie Eleonore, displayed firm Lutheran sympathies early on.
-Her father was afraid that she would influence her younger sisters with her religious views, and therefore wished to have her married to someone of her own religious convictions as soon as possible in order to remove her from his domains, and thus considered grooms for his daughter that he would not otherwise have considered.
+While her father was a Roman Catholic, Marie Eleonore displayed firm Lutheran sympathies early on in which she were supported by her paternal aunt Amalia who had also helped raising her and her sisters.
+Marie Eleonores father was afraid that she would influence her younger sisters with her religious views, and therefore wished to have her married to someone of her own religious convictions as soon as possible in order to remove her from his domains, and thus considered grooms for his daughter that he would not otherwise have considered.
 Albert Frederick, Duke of Prussia, the son of Albert of Prussia, was thus accepted as a suitor, despite showing mental disorders.
 The wedding was conducted in 1573, and Marie Eleonore departed to Lutheran Prussia.